 An explanation for the extraordinary Council Meeting of 14 October 2025.

-• As a consequence, the majority of Councillors have significant conflicts of interests due to their involvement in the ongoing Public Inquiry and hence are unable to legally participate in debating the Motion.
-As a result, there will be a lack of a quorum until after the Public Inquiry has concluded and the Minister for Local Government has made a decision on the future of Liverpool City Council.
+As a result, the majority of Councillors are unable to legally participate in the debate due to conflicts of interest arising from their involvement in the ongoing inquiry.
+Consequently, there will be no quorum until after the inquiry concludes and the Minister for Local Government makes a decision on the future of Liverpool City Council.

-• In effect, it is similar to that which occurred when the previous CEO was terminated which several Councillors and I objected to at the time.
-It was defeated due to a lack of support.
+This situation is similar to the one when the previous CEO was dismissed, a decision that several Councillors and I objected to at the time.
+That motion was ultimately defeated due to lack of support.

-• I am of the view that for management stability reasons the current CEO must continue.
-If anyone believes otherwise then use proper legal avenues such as submissions to the NSW Electoral Commission, the ICAC, the Office of Local Government (OLG) or the State Ombudsman for investigation.
+For the sake of stability, I strongly believe that the current CEO should remain in place.
+If anyone disagrees, they should pursue appropriate legal channels, such as submitting concerns to the NSW Electoral Commission, the ICAC, the Office of Local Government (OLG), or the State Ombudsman for investigation.

-• As an elected Councillor, I will continue to carry out my duties in the best interests of the community and support fellow Councillors with similar points of view, but not those with a politically motivated agenda.
+As an elected Councillor, I remain committed to fulfilling my duties in the best interests of the community, and I will continue to support fellow Councillors who share this approach.
+I will not, however, align myself with those driven by political agendas.

 Councillor Peter Harle JP